KonnexionsGmbH/dcr/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/KonnexionsGmbH/dcr.svg)
 ![GitHub commits since latest release](https://img.shields.io/github/commits-since/KonnexionsGmbH/dcr/1.0.0.svg)

-Based on the paper "Unfolding the Structure of a Document using Deep Learning" ([Rahman and Finin, 2019](docs/research.md#Rahman)), this software project attempts to automatically recognize the structure in arbitrary PDF documents and thus make them more searchable in a more qualified manner.
+Based on the paper "Unfolding the Structure of a Document using Deep Learning" (**[Rahman and Finin, 2019](docs/research.md#Rahman)**), this software project attempts to automatically recognize the structure in arbitrary PDF documents and thus make them more searchable in a more qualified manner.
-Documents not in PDF format are converted to PDF format using [Pandoc](https://pandoc.org).
+Documents not in PDF format are converted to PDF format using **[Pandoc](https://pandoc.org)**.
-Documents based on scanning which, therefore, do not contain text elements, are scanned and converted to PDF format using the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) software.
+Documents based on scanning which, therefore, do not contain text elements, are scanned and converted to PDF format using the **[Tesseract OCR](https://github.com/tesseract-ocr/tesseract)** software.
 This process applies to all image format files e.g. jpeg, tiff etc., as well as scanned images in PDF format.

-Please see the [Documentation](https://konnexionsgmbh.github.io/dcr/) for an introductory tutorial and a full user guide.
+Please see the **[Documentation](https://konnexionsgmbh.github.io/dcr/)** for an introductory tutorial and a full user guide.

 ## Features